ASPECT: Node-Level Adaptive Spectral Fusion for Graph Contrastive Learning: Dataset Details

 \subsection{Data Preprocessing and Partitioning}

-For all datasets, raw node features are used, and adjacency matrices are preprocessed by symmetrizing and adding self-loops to convert them into an undirected, unweighted format suitable for graph neural networks.
+For all datasets, raw node features are used.
+We symmetrize adjacency matrices, treat them as unweighted, and add self-loops before model training.
 We strictly adhere to the standard experimental protocol of 10 random 60\%/20\%/20\% train/validation/test splits for node classification, as proposed by \citet{chien2020adaptive} and commonly used in graph representation learning literature.
 The random seeds for these splits are fixed and consistent across all runs and baselines to ensure a fair and reproducible comparison of results.
-No additional data augmentation or unique preprocessing steps beyond these standard procedures were applied.
+No additional dataset preprocessing beyond these steps was applied.
+Training-time graph augmentations used by contrastive objectives are described in Section~\ref{sec:method} and follow the configurations in Appendix~\ref{app:implementation}.